kituyiharry/eincalc/README.md

 =@diag<2,4>
 ```

-- Add a list of values directly (only numbers supported for now)
+- Add a list of values directly (only numbers supported for now, text arrays
+will fail until future release!)
 ```
 =[1,2,3,4,5,6,7,8,9,10]
 ```